-Cream the butter for about 1-2 minutes on medium speed in a stand mixer with the beater attachment or with a handheld mixer until the butter resembles mayonnaise.
-Add the regular sugar and brown sugar and cream with the butter for about two more minutes.
+- Cream the butter and regular sugar and brown sugar for about 1-3 minutes on medium-high speed in a stand mixer with the beater attachment or with a handheld mixer until the butter resembles mayonnaise.

-Add the eggs one at at a time along with the vanilla, orange zest, and coconut oil, and mix on low speed, scraping the bowl to ensure all ingredients are incorporated.
+- Add the eggs one at at a time along with the vanilla, orange zest, and orange liquor (if using) and mix on low speed, scraping the bowl to ensure all ingredients are incorporated.

-Mix the oat flour, all purpose flour, cocoa powder, and salt together in a separate bowl.
+- Whisk the all purpose flour, cocoa powder, and salt together in a separate bowl.

-Scoop evenly sized portions onto a parchment-lined baking sheet about three inches apart (they won’t spread very much).
+- Scoop evenly sized portions onto a parchment-lined baking sheet about four inches apart .
 The scoops should be about 2 Tbsp. each.
 You may need to press each scoop together with your hands to ensure the ingredients form together.

 - Bake at 350 degrees for 8-9 minutes or until the tops of the cookies are just a tad under-baked.
 They will continue to bake as they sit on the counter.
 I baked a batch and all of the cookies except for one was baked through after resting for a few minutes, so I just baked that one cookie for 1 extra minute instead of overbaking the entire sheet pan.Baking them less lends a softer gooey cookie and will help them stay moist longer.
 When in doubt, try one cookie, and if it’s under baked, put it back in the oven for 1-2 minutes.
 Always SET A TIMER so you don’t over bake your cookies 🙂